 One of such is the child labor policy.
 Find policy statement below.

-OOPC does not condone the use of any child labour in any form whatsoever, by any person, company or institution, as defined in the International Labour Organization's Convention on Child Labour, and in the Nigerian Labour Act.
+Okomu Oil Palm Company Plc (OOPC) does not condone the use of any child labour in any form whatsoever, by any person, Company or institution, as defined in the International Labour Organization's Convention on Child Labour, and in the Nigerian Labour Act.

 - OOPC shall always comply with all relevant and applicable National labour regulations and principles relating to the protection, welfare, health and safety of children.